The Disgrace of Mount Pleasant

 The Full Story

 For over 26 years, the tenant lived in her Mount Pleasant home, enjoying stability and a strong sense of community.
 In 2019, the landlord asked all tenants in the building to voluntarily accept a $445 rent increase—an amount well above the legal limit but technically allowed since it required tenant approval.
-The tenant, whose late husband was in hospice at the time of the request, declined the increase due to her fixed income and the emotional and financial strain of her loss.
+The tenant, whose now-late husband was preparing to undergo medical assistance in dying (MAID) time of the request, declined the increase due to her fixed income and the emotional and financial strain of her loss.

 evidence_1